adnanahmadkhan/TrueLayer/README.md

 	10. As such there were 42/1000 records like this.
 This was found using this query `select * from final where coalesce(url, '') = '';`

+## Testing for correctness
+1. Running `grep -c "<title>" enwiki-lastest-abstract.xml` in bash allowed me to figure out there were a total of 6369275 title tags in the XML file(nothing faster than some oldschool unix).
+On further collecting stats from the dictionary formation I got 6363080 title values and 6195 null/empty/duplicate title values (open the logs!).
+This adds up to the total number.
+2. The titles which were not found in the Wiki dictionary were logged in the logs file and can be checked/searched manually for their existence.
+3. The budget/revenue ratios can be confirmed online for a subset.
+Entries with 0 budget were removed initially.
+As a filtering measure to remove inaccurate data, movies with budgets lower than $1000 were also removed from the list.